XpressAI/xircuits.io/docs/references/xircuits-interface.md

 Each Xircuits components will usually have the following attributes:
   1. **Component Name:** A unique name that identifies the component.
   2. **Flow [▶] Ports:** These ports indicate the sequence of the workflow.
 All flow ports must be connected from the `Start` Node to `Finish` Node.
   3. **Parameter Ports:** These ports modify the behavior of the library component.
-They can be linked by `Literal`, `Hyperparameter` components or by other library components.
+They can be linked by `Literal`, `Argument` components or by other library components.
 If the inPort has a `*` symbol, it is a `compulsory inPort`.
 Users *must* link the port with a parameter.

 There are a few additional interfaces for library components.
 They are located at top right corner of components.